github/docs/content/github/managing-your-work-on-github/sharing-filters.md

 ---
 title: Sharing filters
-intro: 'When you filter or sort issues and pull requests, your browser''s URL is automatically updated to match the new view.'
+intro: 'When you filter or sort issues and pull requests, your browser\'s URL is automatically updated to match the new view.'
 redirect_from:
   - /articles/sharing-filters
 versions: